qiskit-community/qiskit-experiments/docs/manuals/measurement/readout_mitigation.rst

 experiments to generate the corresponding mitigators.

 .. note::
-    This manual requires the ``qiskit-aer`` package to run simulations.
+    This manual requires the :mod:`qiskit_aer` package to run simulations.
     You can install it with ``python -m pip install qiskit-aer``.

 .. jupyter-execute::